 There is no doubt that bearded dragons may become bored, and some of them may even show signs of despair.
 In this article, we’ve looked at various methods you can use to help your bearded dragon avoid boredom, including some new tank furnishings, taking them for a bath to keep them moving, and, of course, some toys they can play with.

-When selecting toys for your bearded dragon to keep them from becoming bored, remember that some items, such as those that are too small, too rough, or too soft, might be harmful to them.
-Decide wisely, then.
+When selecting toys for your bearded dragon to keep them from becoming bored, remember that some items, such as those that are too small, rough, or soft, might harm them.
+Decide wisely, then